 Dr. Charlie Hindmarch is Associate Professor (Adjunct) of Medicine and Director of the Genomics, Transcriptomics, and Molecular Medicine laboratory within Queen's CardioPulmonary Unit (QCPU).
 Dr Hindmarch is also Scientific Operations Director for the new Translational Institute of Medicine (TIME).

 Dr. Hindmarch graduated in 2001 with a BSc in Marine Biology in 2002 (University of Plymouth), in 2003 with an MSc in Biochemical Pharmacology (University of Soton) and in 2009 with a PhD in Neuroscience and Endocrinology (University of Bristol).
 Following his PhD, Hindmarch held two consecutive Postdoctoral Fellowships in University of Bristol, and the role of Senior Research Associate.
 Dr Hindmarch has previously held visiting Professorships at the University of Malay (Malaysia) and at the Federal Rural University of Rio de Janeiro (Brazil).
-Dr Hindmarch has been at Queen’s University since early 2016 and currently has 42 published papers with an h-index of 17.
+Dr Hindmarch has been at Queen’s University since early 2016 and currently has 43 published papers with an h-index of 17 and cited over 860 times.

 Translational Institute of Medicine - TIME